Château de Langeais: History

 The 10th century saw the emergence of the castle, which is generally thought to be the second-earliest known, the earliest being Château de Doué-la-Fontaine built by the Count of Blois around 900.
 The counts of Anjou and Blois had bordering territories, and the powerful lords were rivals; as a result, the border area is home to some of the earliest-known castles.
 When it was founded in 992 by Fulk Nerra, Count of Anjou, Château de Langeais was made from wood and took the form of a motte-and-bailey.
 A contemporary chronicler noted that it was built because "[Fulk] had no resting place between Bourgueil and Amboise along the Loire river".
 It also had the advantage of being 24 km from Tours, a town under the control of Odo I, Count of Blois.

 While the land belonged to Fulk, the area was under the control of Odo.
-When news of the fortification reached Odo he despatched a force to destroy it.
+When news of the fortification reached Odo he dispatched a force to destroy it.
 The attack was unsuccessful, and Fulk reinforced the site, building the stone keep in ruins today.
 To distract Odo from the construction work, which was complete by 994, Fulk carried out intermittent raids on his lands.
 It has been suggested that the keep's shallow foundations and thin walls, 2 m at their thickest and on average 1.5 m, demonstrate that it was built in haste.